 - Lumina by Meir Adoni, Carlton Tel Aviv

 - Nomi, David Intercontinental

 There is also a new sushi bar called Sefora by 2C on the 49th floor of the Azrieli Round Tower.
-I have not tried it yet so I couldn’t include it but it is worth mentioning.
+The sushi is good and the views are incredible.

 Don’t forget to subscribe to my newsletter to receive updates.